Written-off vehicles are classed as either a statutory write-off or a repairable write-off.

 Statutory write-off

-- is stripped of all, or most of:
+- stripped of all or most of:

 - interior and exterior body parts

-- panels and components
+- panels and components eg the engine and gearbox (if applicable),

 - wheels

-- guards
+- guards or body

-- chassis components or assemblies
+- chassis components or assemblies.

-- been fully immersed in salt water
+- has been fully immersed in salt water for any period, or

-Presenting a written-off vehicle for inspection
+Presenting a written off vehicle for inspection

-When presenting a repaired or rebuilt written-off vehicle for inspection, you must supply:
+When presenting a repaired or rebuilt written off vehicle for inspection, you must supply:

 - proof of identity of the person presenting the vehicle for inspection to the authorised officer